 - A. Commencement of Action, Academic violations. - 1.
-Initiation of Investigation: If, upon receiving a report of a possible violation, the Vice Dean or the Dean of Students determines that the matter is of an academic nature and warrants further investigation, the Vice Dean or Dean of Students shall refer the matter to

-- 2. Upon referral by the Vice Dean or Dean of Students, the Chair may conduct a preliminary investigation of the matter, or appoint, from among the Committee's faculty members, a Factfinder to conduct a preliminary investigation.
+Initiation of Investigation: If, upon receiving a report of a possible violation, the Vice Dean or the Dean of Students determines that the matter is of an academic nature and warrants further investigation, the Vice Dean or Dean of Students shall refer the matter to the Chair (the "Chair") of the Committee.
+If the matter is of a non-academic nature, the Dean, or if the Dean so designates, the Vice Dean, will determine whether the Dean's office should retain jurisdiction over the matter, which will be pursued under the procedures described in Article V, or whether it should be referred to the Committee for further action under the procedures of this Article III and Article IV. - 2.
+Upon referral by the Vice Dean or Dean of Students, the Chair may conduct a preliminary investigation of the matter, or appoint, from among the Committee's faculty members, a Factfinder to conduct a preliminary investigation.
 The Chair or Factfinder may meet with the reporting party, the Student, or any other person (preserving, if possible, the anonymity of all parties), and report to the Committee. - B. Preliminary Consideration: After receiving a report of a possible violation, and considering the report of the preliminary investigation, if any, the Committee may: - 1.
 Decide to dismiss the matter, with or without prejudice to reconsideration; - 2.
 Propose to the student a disposition without a hearing, with suggested sanctions, or - 3.
 Proceed to the provisions of Article IV.